marswe/wix3/src/chm/documents/overview/preprocessor.html.md

   <dt>SOURCEFILEDIR</dt>
   <dd>The directory containing the file being processed.</dd>
   <dt>BUILDARCH</dt>
-  <dd>The platform (Intel, x64, Intel64, ARM) this package is compiled for (set by the -arch switch to Candle.exe or the InstallerPlatform MSBuild property).</dd>
+  <dd>The platform (Intel, x64, Intel64, ARM, Arm64) this package is compiled for (set by the -arch switch to Candle.exe or the InstallerPlatform MSBuild property).</dd>
 </dl>

 NOTE: All built-in directory variables are &ldquo;\&rdquo; terminated.